miltoncandelero/HelloPixi/README.md

 ---

-*I tried to leave comments in every configuration files to give you some insight inside my mad programmer head.
-Don't be afraid to poke arround the configuration files*
+*I tried to leave comments in every configuration file to shed some insight about my mad programmer head.
+Don't be afraid to poke around the configuration files*

 ## Recommended VSCode extensions:
 - ESLint *(to have VSCode tell you how ugly your code is)*